callumw118/PDA_test_implementation/testing_task_1.md

     else  # Missing :
       return false # false requires capitalisation

-  dif highest_card(self, card1 card2) # dif should be def and missing comma between card1 and card2
+  dif highest_card(self, card1 card2) # dif should be def and missing comma between card1 and card2.
+Also missing : at end of function
     if card1.value > card2.value # Missing :
       return card # card not defined, should probably be card1 else  # Missing :
       return card2

- def cards_total(cards): # Requires self in function parameters total # total not set to a value for card in cards:
+ def cards_total(cards): # Requires self in function parameters and needs to be tabbed in total # total not set to a value for card in cards:
      total += card.value # Remove card.value and replace with 1
-     return "You have a total of" + total # return should be outside of for loop
+     return "You have a total of" + total # Should be outside of for loop and be string formatted

 ```